 Musculoskeletal pain that gradually develops is associated with poor, repetitive movement patterns that apply abnormal stress to muscle, tendon, ligament and cartilage tissues.
 This is the root cause of reoccurring inflammation and pain.
 Just as band-aides would never heal a scrape if the scab were repetitively scratched off, injections will not heal tissues in the body if the faulty movement pattern is not corrected.
 Don’t expect an injection to heal a movement impairment.
 Stop insulting your tissues, learn to move efficiently, and let the tissues heal.

-Here at Austin Manual Therapy, we specialize in soft tissue/joint mobility, specific exercise for tissue healing, and restore efficient movement patterns for a lifetime of reduced pain.
-If you or someone you know is struggling with pain, work with one of our experienced therapist to stop the tissue bleeding and get you moving in the right direction.
+Here at Austin Manual Therapy Associates, we specialize in soft tissue/joint mobility, specific exercise for tissue healing, and restore efficient movement patterns for a lifetime of reduced pain.
+If you or someone you know is struggling with pain, work with one of our experienced physical therapist to stop the tissue bleeding and get you moving in the right direction.